azsk/DevOpsKit-docs/00c-Addressing-Control-Failures/Readme.md

 |Medium| 60|
 |Low| 90|

 The detailed matrix of attestation details and its expiry can be found under [this](Readme.md#how-azsk-determines-the-effective-control-result) section.
+Attestation expiry date is also emitted in CSV scan result.

-> **Note**: All the controls are subjected to an initial grace period from the first scanned date, post which 'WillFixLater' option will be disabled and attestation for any control that is attested as 'WillFixLater' will expire.
+> **Note**: All the controls are subjected to an initial grace period from the first scanned date.
+On expiry of grace period for a control,
+>  1. 'WillFixLater' option will be disabled for further attestation.
+>  2. attestation will expiry if the control is attested as 'WillFixLater'.
+>
+> User will then have the option to either fix the control or use other available attestation state with proper justification.

 [Back to top...](Readme.md#contents)